 But here’s why you should create a Collection linked to your Google Business Page instead.
 If you create a Collection that is linked to your Google Business Page, you can grow your Business Page followers along with the follower numbers on your Collections Page (the two numbers are not related for Business Pages).

 When I started my Google+ Collection, I had only 22 followers on my Google+ Business Page.
-They have now grown to over 100, much slower than the followers on the Collections page (that has over 10,000 followers), but still five times of what I would have had if I had never started the Collection in the first place.
+They have now grown to over 400, much slower than the followers on the Collections page (that has over 100,000 followers), but still many times what I would have had if I had never started the Collection in the first place.

-Another reason why you should link your Google+ Collection to your Business Page is because it will show up as one more listing in the Google search results pages, when someone searches for your business name in Google.
+Another reason why you should link your Google+ Collection to your Business Page is that it will show up as one more listing in the Google search results pages when someone searches for your business name in Google.